nevdevtrev/project1-author-site/README.md

 blog, contact and author information.
 Sections are reached through a smooth scrollspy effect, again keeping the user experience as simple and pleasant as possible.
 I've also utilised a fixed footer for quick access to author social links.

+The use of max-width containers was put in place to allow for a better visual experience for visitors on larger screens.
+The resulting narrower stream of content gives a far better user experience for readability and content presentation.

 ### Design Features

 The core features implemented were built upont the flexbox grid layout system and include: bootstrap toast input, bootstrap popovers